jeffbass/imagenode/docs/settings-yaml.rst

 The temperature readings are not taken during the main event loop that captures, processes and sends images.
-Instead, the check_temperature() function uses a separate Python thread to start a timer thread that checks the temperature probe at intervals specified by the ``read_interval_minutes`` option.
+Instead, the check_temperature() function uses a separate Python thread that reads the temperature probe at intervals specified by the ``read_interval_minutes`` option.

 ===============================================